ucsb-eri/jekTest/README.md

 Need to actually push commits to the repo to trigger now...
 The test button is no longer there

 ## next push test ...  previous one catching all worked

+## Testing 2022-07-05
+Updating the readme to attempt a webhook trigger